Saturday, 26 October 2013

 I liked that best of all, better even than the sugared almonds, which Mrs Grimble took away anyway, saying it was not good to favour one child so much over the others.
 The others were not like me.
 They had lived all their lives in the Foundling Hospital, growing from wriggling babies to sturdy-legged toddling things, and thence to ruddy-cheeked scholars frowning over their horn-books (although not for long - the Hospital guardians prided themselves on turning out Able Bodied Young Persons of Neat and Clean Habits...not over-burdened with knowledge.)

-[This is just a snippet I wrote trying to get a feel for the world that the Glory Brats came from.
+[This is just a snippet I wrote trying to get a feel for the world.
 It won't occur in the actual story, but something like it might.]

 The girl held her satchel upside down and shook it.
 Pencil stubs and coloured beads added to the mess on the rug.
 A penny rolled away in a slow curve on the uneven floor.
 Her last reading book, caught by the shoulder strap, landed open, pages flapping in the breeze from the broken window.
 The girl thought of birds taking off from a rooftop at the end of summer.
 She had never been so aware of noise before.